-Press Enter key and the Command Prompt will appear like:
+Press Enter and the Command Prompt will appear as below:

-You can write Python program in a separate file using any editor of OS via this mode
+You can write Python programs in a separate file using any editor of OS via this mode

-Type print ‘hello world’ in notepad and save it to with .py extension suppose this file name is hello.py.
+For example, type print ‘hello world’ in notepad and save it with .py extension.
+In this example, the file name is hello.py.

-You can execute the python program in graphical user interface.
-Open the python as follows:
+You can execute the Python program in graphical user interface.
+Open Python as follows:

-Click on Start button -> All Programs -> Python -> IDLE (Python GUI)
+Click on Start > All Programs > Python > IDLE (Python GUI)

-This brings us to the end of this module in the Python Tutorial.
-We will be starting with python syntax and everything that you need to know to start writing programs in Python.
-See you there.
+This brings us to the end of this module in the Python tutorial.
+You will be starting with Python syntax and will learn everything that You need to know about this programming language to start writing programs in Python.
+Let’s meet there!

 Download Interview Questions asked by top MNCs in 2019?